Harsha92/ExploratoryDataAnalysisUsingPython/Movies Data Analysis/README.md

 1. **Data Collection:** Data was collected in a csv file from IMDB website.
 Here is the  [movies data](https://raw.githubusercontent.com/insaid2018/Term-1/master/Data/Projects/1000%20movies%20data.csv "movies data") which we used for analysis.
 2. **Data Wrangling:** The datasets were uploaded to a dataframe and explored.
 Null values were filled in wherever appropriate and polluted values were discarded or wrangled.
 3. **EDA:** Extensive data visualisation and summary statistics were used to extract insights and pattern from the data.
-T

 # Preparing the dataset